fekerel/cbrn-to-fakeapi/GUIDE.md

      c) Add a test in `fake-api-tests/` that calls exactly one scenario method and asserts results.

 3. Execution per AI IDE
-   - Work on a dedicated branch named `ai-<tool-name>-<date>`.
+  - Work on a dedicated branch named `ai-<tool-name>-<YYYYMMDD-HHmm>`.
    - Generate/modify files according to this guide only.
    - Run `npm run test:fake` and ensure tests execute.
   - Produce artifacts: list of files changed, summary of endpoints covered.
-  - Coverage artifact (auto): After tests, a file `coverage/summary.json` is generated containing unique endpoints hit (METHOD + path), per-file breakdown, and parsed test titles (`testsWithTitles`) following the convention in 4.1.
+  - Coverage artifact (auto): After tests, a file `coverage/summary.json` is generated containing:
+    - unique endpoints hit (METHOD + path)
+    - per-file breakdown
+    - parsed test titles (`testsWithTitles`) following the convention in 4.1
+    - OpenAPI-aware coverage: total defined endpoints, per-endpoint hit counts, and an explicit `untested` list of endpoints not hit by any test.
+This is derived automatically from `openapi.json` and recorded HTTP calls.
     You don’t need to write this manually; it is collected via HTTP interceptors during tests.

 4. Collection
    - We will collect branches and compare:
      - Structure conformance (this guide’s rules).
   - Endpoint coverage (fraction of paths with at least one test).
-     - Assertion quality (breadth of checks vs. schema).
+  - Assertion quality (depth against OpenAPI schema; shallow type-only checks are insufficient).
      - Build/lint status.

 ## 10) Reference: existing patterns in this repo